hrikl/gm-badge/README.md

 A browser extension for customizing your Chess.com profile with various title badges.
 Just for fun and personal customization.

-## Version 2.0 - New Popup Interface!
+## Version 2.0 - New Interface!
-**No more manual editing required!** Customize everything through an easy-to-use popup interface.
+**No more manual editing required!** Customize everything through an easy-to-use interface.

 ## Features
 - Adds customizable title badges next to your username